Campari and Soda

 - Server and enjoy

-In the late eighteenth century, J. J. Schweppe (1740–1821), a German-born naturalised Swiss watchmaker and amateur scientist developed a process to manufacture carbonated mineral water, based on the process discovered by Joseph Priestley, founding the Schweppes Company in Geneva in 1783.
-In 1792 he moved to London to develop the business there.
+In the late eighteenth century, the watchmaker and amateur scientist JJ Schweppe (1740–1821) developed a process to manufacture carbonated mineral water.
+His process was based on that discovered by Joseph Priestley.
+JJ then founded the Schweppes Company in Geneva in 1783.
+In 1792 he moved to London to develop the business there, and now we enjoy soda water on it’s own, or in various interesting cocktails.
+The coffee and cream cocktail, Smith and Kearns, is an interesting use of soda water.